Recovering from a broken hip

 The operation should happen as soon as possible after you break your hip.
 But surgery may be delayed if you have a urine or chest infection, anaemia or heart problems.

 Recovery and rehabilitation

-To give yourself the best chances of recovery, you should getting up and about as soon as possible after your operation.
+To give yourself the best chances of recovery, you should be getting up and about as soon as possible after your operation.
 This also reduces your chances of problems like a chest infection or blood cots.
 You usually have support from a physiotherapist and walking frame to get out of bed the day after your operation.